Operating with your Data¶

 Then, according to the dataset relations, the generated index is propagated through the other tables to produce second level effects.

-All the widgets consider in the scope of the Action are refreshed to take into consideration an eventual modification in the underlying data due to the Data Filtering
+All the widgets consider in the scope of the Action are refreshed to take into consideration an eventual modification in the underlying data due to the Data Filtering.

 If an Action selects a subset of rows on the first dataset and a second dataset has some relations with the original dataset, a subset of rows is filtered also in the second dataset.